qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

-If you want to open an algorithm dialog from the console you can use the ``createAlgorithmDialog`` method.
-The only mandatory parameter is the algorithm name, but you can also define the dictionary of parameters so that the dialog will be filled automatically:
+If you want to open an algorithm dialog from the console you can use the :func:`createAlgorithmDialog <qgis.processing.createAlgorithmDialog>` method.
+The only mandatory parameter is the algorithm id, but you can also define the dictionary of parameters so that the dialog will be filled automatically:

 .. code-block:: python